volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 ### Rules

-Required list of pages to insert Shape Client JavaScript..
+Required list of pages to insert Bot Defense client JavaScript..

 `any_domain` - (Optional) Any Domain. (bool).

 `domain` - (Optional) Domain matcher..
 See [Domain ](#domain) below for details.

-`javascript_location` - (Optional) Defines where to insert Shape JavaScript in HTML page. (`String`).
+`javascript_location` - (Optional) Defines where to insert Bot Defense JavaScript in HTML page. (`String`).

 `metadata` - (Required) Common attributes for the rule including name and description..
 See [Metadata ](#metadata) below for details.